 For non-SCSI workstation QIC drives, install the XBIF Service before you install the Sequential Access Service.
-See Section 9, "Installing System Services."
+See "Where to Install System Services" in Section 9, "Installing System Services."

 On SRPs, you must identify tape drives in the operating system configuration file before you install the Sequential Access Service.
-See Section 17, "Configuring Shared Resource Processor Operating Systems."
+See the :SequentialStorage: parameter in Section 17, "Configuring Shared Resource Processor Operating Systems."
 Then, install the Sequential Access Service according to the following guidelines.
 In most cases, installing it on the processor to which the tape drive is connected yields the best performance.

-- For non-SCSI QIC drives, install the Sequential Access Service on any processor except a DP or SP. - For a half-inch tape drive, install the Sequential Access Service on the DP or SP to which it is connected. - For SCSI QIC drives, install the Sequential Access Service on any processor, although best performance is obtained from installing it on the GP to which the tape drive is connected.
+- For non-SCSI QIC drives, install the Sequential Access Service on any processor except a DP or SP. - For half-inch tape drives, install the Sequential Access Service on the DP or SP to which the tape drive is connected. - For SCSI QIC drives, install the Sequential Access Service on any processor, although best performance is obtained from installing it on the GP to which the tape drive is connected.